Sounders FC won’t conclude its Major League Soccer regular season until Sunday at Los Angeles.

 Either way, Seattle and Salt Lake are assured of meeting in their opening playoff round.
 However, the higher seed gets home-field advantage in the deciding second game of the aggregate-score series.

-That means Seattle also will keep an eye on another game today: D.C.
+That means the Sounders also will keep an eye on another game today: D.C.
 United (57 points) at Chicago (56 points).
+(1 p.m., NBCSN)

-However, the game likely to attract the most league-wide attention is San Jose’s visit to Portland, where Earthquakes forward Chris Wondolowski is within one goal of Roy Lassiter’s single-season record of 27, which has stood since 1996.
+However, the game likely to attract the most league-wide attention is San Jose’s visit to Portland (3:30, NBCSN), where Earthquakes forward Chris Wondolowski is within one goal of Roy Lassiter’s single-season record of 27, which has stood since 1996.

 Schmid was asked if he hopes Wondolowski breaks the record.

-“If he breaks it, great.
-And if he doesn’t, it’s still been a great run.
+“If he breaks it, great; and if he doesn’t, it’s still been a great run.
 It’s drawn a lot of attention to himself, his team and to the league,” he said.
+“Who are they playing?
+They’re playing Portland?
+Yes, I’m probably hoping he breaks it.”